programmfabrik/easydb-documentation/content/sysadmin/betrieb/_index.en.md

 Remarks:

-- Possibly.
-You will get the name of your database.
-Otherwise use the default value "easydb".
-- If you want to display the database names you use, use the following:
+- To display the database names you use, use the following:

 ```bash
 docker exec -i -t easydb-pgsql psql -U postgres -l
 ```

+They are typically eas and easydb5 (or eas and easydb).

 &nbsp;